 Telephone: (662) 241-7601

-The Beulah Culbertson Archives and Special Collections serves as a repository for materials of long-term historical value relating to the history and culture of Mississippi University for Women.
+The Beulah Culbertson Archives and Special Collections serves as a repository for materials of long-term historical value relating to the history and culture of Mississippi University for Women and the history and leadership of Mississippi women.
 Records generated and/or received by The W’s academic and administrative offices and departments in the conducting of university business are deemed by Mississippi state statute to be public property, and should only be destroyed after consultation with the Special Collections Librarian/University Archivist.

 The archives is currently working with the Mississippi Department of Archives and History to develop records retention schedules that will provide guidance to university offices for retention and disposal of inactive records.